google-deepmind/mujoco/doc/XMLreference.rst

 :at:`class`: :at-val:`string, optional`
    Defaults class for setting unspecified attributes.
 :at:`type`: :at-val:`[plane, hfield, sphere, capsule, ellipsoid, cylinder, box, mesh], "sphere"` Type of geometric shape.
-The keywords have the following meaning:
-   The **plane** type defines a plane which is infinite for collision detection purposes.
+The keywords have the following meaning: The **plane** type defines a plane which is infinite for collision detection purposes.
 It can only be attached to the world body or static children of the world.
    The plane passes through a point specified via the pos attribute.
 It is normal to the Z axis of the geom's local frame.
 The +Z direction corresponds to empty space.
 Thus the position and orientation defaults of (0,0,0) and (1,0,0,0) would create a ground plane at Z=0 elevation, with +Z being the vertical direction in the world (which is MuJoCo's convention).
 Since the plane is infinite, it could have been defined using any other point in the plane.
 The specified position however has additional meaning with regard to rendering.
 If either of the first two size parameters are positive, the plane is rendered as a rectangle of finite size (in the positive dimensions).
 This rectangle is centered at the specified position.
 Three size parameters are required.
-The first two specify the half-size of the rectangle along the X and Y axes.
-The third size parameter is
-   unusual: it specifies the spacing between the grid subdivisions of the plane for rendering purposes.
+The first two specify the half- size of the rectangle along the X and Y axes.
+The third size parameter is unusual: it specifies the spacing between the grid subdivisions of the plane for rendering purposes.
 The subdivisions are revealed in wireframe rendering mode, but in general they should not be used to paint a grid over the ground plane (textures should be used for that purpose).
 Instead their role is to improve lighting and shadows, similar to the subdivisions used to render boxes.
    When planes are viewed from the back, the are automatically made semi-transparent.
 Planes and the +Z faces of boxes are the only surfaces that can show reflections, if the :ref:`material <asset-material>` applied to the geom has positive reflection.
 To render an infinite plane, set the first two size parameters to zero.

    The **hfield** type defines a height field geom.
 The geom must reference the desired height field asset with the hfield attribute below.
 The position and orientation of the geom set the position and orientation of the height field.
 The size of the geom is ignored, and the size parameters of the height field asset are used instead.
 See the description of the :ref:`hfield <asset-hfield>` element.
 Similar to planes, height field geoms can only be attached to the world body or to static children of the world.

    The **sphere** type defines a sphere.
 This and the next four types correspond to built-in geometric primitives.
-These primitives are treated as analytic surfaces for collision detection purposes, in many cases relying on custom pair-wise collision routines.
+These primitives are treated as analytic surfaces for collision detection purposes, in many cases relying on custom pair- wise collision routines.
 Models including only planes, spheres, capsules and boxes are the most efficient in terms of collision detection.
 Other geom types invoke the general-purpose convex collider.
 The sphere is centered at the geom's position.
 Only one size parameter is used, specifying the radius of the sphere.
 Rendering of geometric primitives is done with automatically generated meshes whose density can be adjusted via :ref:`quality <visual-quality>`.
 The sphere mesh is triangulated along the lines of latitude and longitude, with the Z axis passing through the north and south pole.
 This can be useful in wireframe mode for visualizing frame orientation.

    The **capsule** type defines a capsule, which is a cylinder capped with two half-spheres.
 It is oriented along the Z axis of the geom's frame.
 When the geom frame is specified in the usual way, two size parameters are required: the